How to Get Out of a Reverse Mortgage

 The right of rescission is a consumer protection that lets you change your mind for any reason, without penalty, up to three business days after signing the loan agreement.
 To cancel your reverse mortgage via this option, you’ll need to inform your lender in writing.
 The lender has to return any money you’ve paid for the financing within 20 days.

-2. Pay off your reverse mortgage
+2. If you have money to work with: Pay off the reverse mortgage

 Paying off the loan balance in full is another simple way to get out of a reverse mortgage.